Guide to single sign-on with Slack

 Forced password reset

-Initiate a password reset for all Team Owners if you’d like to instantly end their active sessions.
+Initiate a password reset for all Workspace Owners if you’d like to instantly end their active sessions.
 To sign back in to Slack and reset their password, the member must be able to receive the email with the reset link.

 Have you undergone a company rebrand, or perhaps been acquired by a larger organization?
 Pressing the green Switch Domains button will prompt you to choose another Google account.
-All team members will be sent a binding email to link their accounts.
+All members will be sent a binding email to link their accounts.

-- Team Owners can access this feature.
+- Workspace Owners can access this feature.